mikes222/mapsforge_flutter/mapsforge_flutter/README.md

     TileBasedLabelStore labelStore = TileBasedLabelStore(100);

-Create the renderer which is the rendering engine for the mapfiles
+Create the MapDataStoreRenderer which is the rendering engine for the mapfiles

     MapDataStoreRenderer dataStoreRenderer = MapDataStoreRenderer(mapFile, renderTheme, graphicFactory, true, labelStore);

-Another cache (these are by far not the only ones)
+Another cache (There are a couple of other caches implemented too)

     TileCache tileCache = MemoryTileCache(50);